AntonioGargaro/grad-js-assigment/README.md

 ## Overview

 We were tasked with creating a job search engine that could find jobs in a city a user was looking for.
 This app would require auto completing suggestions of city names.
+A public API for a job site is required to gather data.

 ## who are we building this app for?
 What are our goals and motivations?